-The use of bentonite is outlined in the CEMP (see Appendix B).
+The use of bentonite is outlined in the CEMP (see Volume 2 Part B Appendices).
 All bentonite usage will be monitored though materials balance calculations, pressure monitoring in the lines and above ground visual assessment of the works to ensure that should breakout occur the volume is minimised.
 This will limit the volume of any bentonite losses significantly.
 The depth of the micro-tunnelling route beneath the estuary means that the likelihood of a bentonite breakout making it to the surface of the estuary is very low; however the result of a breakout may result in a small discharge to the surface.
 If this occurs in the channel or open water environments, then this material will disperse harmlessly.
-If this occurs within the saltmarsh vegetation, then this material is unlikely to disperse quickly due to the lack of tidal flow in these areas, and may require some intervention to recover and disperse to avoid a smothering effect.
+If this occurs within the saltmarsh vegetation, then this material is unlikely to disperse quickly due to the lack of tidal flow in these areas, and may require some intervention to recover and disperse to avoid any significant deposit completely smothering a small area of vegetation.
+Mitigation is proposed Section 7.

-The impacts of increased turbidity are likely to be minimal in the overall context of Baldoyle Bay as the water depth is extremely shallow and the natural suspended sediment very fine.
+The impacts of increased turbidity are likely to be minimal in the overall context of Baldoyle Bay as the water depth is extremely shallow and the natural suspended sediment very fine in nature.
 Bentonite is naturally occurring and non-toxic to marine benthic fauna.
 In the unlikely event of a bentonite breakout, a small quantity of this suspended clay escaping into the water course may produce a localised plume of limited size and duration which may induce some avoidance behaviour by some non-qualifying species (i.e. fish and seals,) within the area, but will have a negligible impact on benthic communities found within the SAC.
-The fine sand dominated by Angulus tenuis community below the exposed beach of the outer estuary and along Velvet Strand is subject to wave action, whilst the estuarine sandy mud with Pygospio elegans and Tubificoides benedii are not prone to smothering or high turbidity environments and are naturally found in organically enriched sedimentary environments.
+The fine sand dominated by Angulus tenuis community below the exposed beach of the outer estuary and along Velvet Strand contains little fines (<1%) due to sediment mobility through wave action along the beach and shallow waters.
+This will prevent the settlement of any suspended sediment fines released within a bentonite plume.
+The estuarine sandy mud with Pygospio elegans and Tubificoides benedii are naturally high in sediment fines (>50%) and naturally found in high turbidity and organically enriched sedimentary environments.
+Any additional settlement from a bentonite plume will be temporary within the tidal areas through erosion from currents and as residual material is reworked into the sediments through benthic bioturbation (i.e. the disturbance of deposits by living organisms).